Skip to content

 Features

-Superphenix is organized in two layers: the foundation provides the infrastructure platform (IaaS and operations), and managed services consume it to deliver higher-level offerings such as Kubernetes-as-a-Service and ready-to-run applications.
+Superphenix is organized in two layers: the foundation provides the infrastructure platform (IaaS and operations), and managed services consume it to deliver higher-level offerings.
+The web console exposes these capabilities as products (compute, storage, network, SSH keys, and more), scoped by organization, project, and availability zone (AZ).

 Foundation